 There should be no reason to eliminate entire food groups or completely give up your favorite foods.

 Now that you’ve been given an overview of the ‘Mediterranean Model,’ as we like to call it, you may consider adopting this way of eating.
-As with any major lifestyle change, it is important that one does their own research and, in this case, speaks to a medical professional before adopting a new meal plan.
+As with any major lifestyle change, it is important that one speaks to a nutritionist or medical professional before adopting a new meal plan.
 That said, by simply incorporating more fruits and vegetables into your diet, while decreasing your meat and processed food intake, you’re likely to feel healthier in no time.

 *This article is purely informational.
 Any dietary advice should be sought from a health professional.